haiqinwang/SmileWide/README.md

 ----------------------------

 To test the Hive UDFs, execute the normal maven package build followed by <code>runscripts/hivePosteriors.sh.</code> This creates the <code>target/hive-test</code> directory, containing all the files required for UDF test.
-The command to run test is:
+The command to run the test is:

 ```
 hive -f hivePosteriors.q